Today I’m sharing how to make pumpkin puree for dogs because, drumroll…it’s pumpkin season, y’all!

 That’s because the high fiber content will help make your dog feel fuller.

-It also helps with upset doggie tummies, diarrhea AND constipation and is rich in:
+Homemade/canned pumpkin puree can also help with anal gland issues, as well as upset doggie tummies, diarrhea AND constipation and is rich in:

 - Soluble fiber